Security Clearance (CPIC)

 - WHEN A SUCCESSFUL BACKGROUND CHECK IS COMPLETE…Once background checks are completed, a confidential letter will be issued to CMSA by the CPS indicating that you are cleared to volunteer within the Calgary Minor Soccer Association.
 This process can take between 6-8 weeks.
 Individuals may request a photocopy of the security clearance from CMSA for their reference and/or club.

 - WHEN CPS IS UNABLE TO ISSUE A SECURITY CLEARANCE…If the Calgary Police Service (CPS) is unable to issue a security clearance based on the information provided, the pertaining individual will be notified that it is necessary to attend in person at the Security Clearance Unit.
 The applicant is required to contact the City of Calgary 3-1-1 to set-up an appointment to attend the Police Information Check Unit, within 30 days from the date on the Consent to Search and Disclosure of Personal Information Agency Summary letter.
 Failure to attend within 30 days will result in a fee of $30.00 being charged by the CPS to complete the security clearance.
 Appointments will be made on Tuesday or Wednesday between 7:30am to 3:30pm and Thursday between 10:00am to 3:00pm.
 The Police Information Check Unit is located at Westwinds Campus, 5111-47 St NE.
 Please note that the security clearance is considered incomplete until the required action has been taken and the clearance form given to you by the police is returned to the CMSA office.
 Failure to provide CMSA with a valid security clearance will result with the immediate removal from the CMSA roster.
 There will be no grace period.
+Please note that approximately 40% of applicants are required to attend the Police Information Check Unit.

 - WHEN CPS ISSUES A POLICE INFORMATION CHECK CERTIFICATE LETTER… If the Calgary Police Service (CPS) issues a Police Information Check Certificate Letter directly to the applicant, the onus is on the individual to submit this letter directly to CMSA for the Discipline Committee to review.
 Please note that the security clearance is considered incomplete until the required action has been taken and the clearance form given to you by the police is returned to the CMSA office.
 Failure to provide CMSA with a valid security clearance will result with the immediate removal from the CMSA roster.
 There will be no grace period.